-Chocolate Ganache | Chocolate Fudge || How to make chocolate ganache with step by step photos and video
+Chocolate Ganache | Chocolate Fudge || How to make chocolate ganache with step-by-step photos and video

-Chocolate ganache has also another name called fudge as well, this recipe is just 2 ingredients with virtually endless uses. for the testing ganache, I recommend using semi-sweet chocolate
+Chocolate ganache also has another name called fudge as well, this recipe is just 2 ingredients with virtually endless uses. for the testing ganache, I recommend using semi-sweet chocolate

 Chocolate ganache/fudge is a 1:1 mixture of chocolate and warm cream

 Stirred until smooth, silky, and shiny. ganache is a staple in any baker’s kitchen. it’s not easy quick, and it’s uniquely versatile. chocolate ganache/fudge can be filling, dipped, spread, frosting, topping, or layer on a cake. the uses are virtually endless